Ferdinand Marcos: Death and burial

-On November 18, 2016, his remains were reburied at the Libingan ng mga Bayani ordered by President Rodrigo Duterte despite opposition from various groups.
+On November 18, 2016, his remains were reburied at the Libingan ng mga Bayani, ordered by President Rodrigo Duterte despite opposition from various groups.
 On the morning of November 18, using Philippine Armed Forces helicopters, his family and their supporters flew his remains from Ilocos to Manila for a private burial.
-This account was challenged and the physical location of his remains is disputed.
+This account was challenged, and the physical location of his remains is disputed.
 Various groups protested the burial.

-Trials and reparations
+Posthumous lawsuits

 Roxas v.
 Marcos

 Rogelio Roxas, a Filipino treasure hunter, discovered a 3-foot-tall golden Buddha statue in tunnels under the Baguio General Hospital in 1971.
 Roxas was later arrested and tortured by members of the military, and the statue was taken away.
-Upon exile of the Marcoses, Roxas assigned his rights to a friend in the United States and formed the Golden Buddha Corporation (GBC) who pursued the case against the former president.
-In 1996, the lower court awarded US$22 billion in favor of GBC, making this the largest award in a civil case in US history.
-In November 1998, the Hawaii Supreme Court overturned the ruling, but maintained an award of US$6 million for the illegal arrest and torture experienced by Roxas.
+Upon the exile of the Marcoses, Roxas assigned his rights to a friend in the United States and formed the Golden Buddha Corporation (GBC), which pursued the case against the former president.
+In 1996, the lower court awarded US$22 billion in favor of GBC, the largest sum in a civil case in the history of the United States.
+In November 1998, the Hawaii Supreme Court overturned the ruling but maintained an award of US$6 million for the illegal arrest and torture experienced by Roxas.